Trends & best practices

 Website heatmaps help businesses visualize complex data from user interactions on their sites or applications in order to improve design, content, and usability.
 Heatmaps are a valuable source of user data points that can be used by marketers, UX designers, product managers, and analysts to gain data-based insights and develop effective strategies for achieving business objectives.

-Below, we discuss what website heatmaps are, how they work, the different types, why they are used, and what a good heatmap tool provides:
+Below, we discuss what website heatmap tools are, how they work, the different types, why they are used, and what a good heatmap tool provides:

 What are website heatmaps?